Hilariously Abusive Childhood

 - "Noo.. don't kick da baby..."
 "Kick the baby!"
 "Don't kick da goddamn baby" "Kick the baby!"

-- Ironically, one of the few major characters who never suffers child abuse (except maybe neglect) at home is Kenny McCormick, whose parents are abusive alcoholic rednecks.
-Which is just as well, because the poor kid gets into a whole heap of predicaments just the same.
+- Ironically, one of the few major characters who never suffers on-screen child abuse (except maybe neglect) at home is Kenny McCormick, whose parents are alcoholic rednecks.
+Not that his home life is exactly what you'd call "healthy" either (his mother beats his father, for one thing).

 - Mr. Garrison feels that he had a traumatic childhood because his father didn't sexually abuse him, and to Garrison, this meant that his father didn't love him.
 Mr. Mackey, the guidance counselor, says that the only way to save his son's life is for the elder Garrison to have sex with him, and he finally hires Kenny G to pretend to be him and sleep with the younger Garrison.

-- The Simpsons: Whenever Homer thinks back to his childhood it always is to his father putting him down.
+- Whenever Homer thinks back to his childhood it always is to his father putting him down.

 - Another Homer flashback, when his mother encourages 7-year old Homer's impersonation of JFK after seeing him on the news.